 No Requirement That Retaliation Be Job-Related To Be Actionable

 The Supreme Court in Burlington N. & S.F.
 Ry. v.
 White, 548 U.S. 53, 64 (2006), held that retaliation need not be job-related to be actionable under Title VII.
-In doing so, the Court rejected authority from the Third Circuit (and others) requiring that the plaintiff suffer an adverse employment action in order to recover for retaliation.
+In doing so, the Court rejected authority from the Court of Appeals (and others) requiring that the plaintiff suffer an adverse employment action in order to recover for retaliation.
 The Court distinguished Title VII’s retaliation provision from its basic anti-discrimination provision, which does require an adverse employment action.
 The Court noted that unlike the basic anti-discrimination provision, which refers to conditions of employment, the anti-retaliation provision is broadly worded to prohibit any discrimination by an employer in response to protected activity.

 The Equal Pay Act anti-retaliation provision is very similar to the Title VII provision construed in White.
 Moreover, it not only bars “discharge” but broadly prohibits “any other ... discriminat[ion].”
 Accordingly, this instruction contains bracketed material to cover a plaintiff’s claim for retaliation that is not job-related.
-The instruction does not follow pre-White Third Circuit authority which required the plaintiff in a retaliation claim to prove that she suffered an adverse employment action.
+The instruction does not follow pre-White Court of Appeals authority which required the plaintiff in a retaliation claim to prove that she suffered an adverse employment action.
 See, e.g., Nelson v.
 Upsala College, 51 F.3d 383, 386 (3d Cir.
 1995)(requiring the plaintiff in a retaliation case to prove among other things that “the employer took an adverse employment action against her”).
 For further discussion of White, see the Comment to Instruction 5.1.7.

 Damages